National Basketball League (1898–1904)

-The National Basketball League was the first professional basketball league in the world.
-Centered in Philadelphia, Pennsylvania, the league's teams stretched from New York City to Central New Jersey, through the Philadelphia area and down to Wilmington, Delaware.
+The National Basketball League (NBL) was the first professional basketball league in the world.
+Headquartered in Philadelphia, Pennsylvania, the league's teams stretched from New York City to central New Jersey, through the Philadelphia metropolitan area area and down to Wilmington, Delaware.
 The league began operations with the 1898–99 season and disbanded in January 1904, before completing the 1903–04 season.

-The league was originally intended to consist of two separate geographic districts, one based in Philadelphia and the other in New York City.
-The New York district never got off the ground, however.
+Background & Debut

-The league makes its debut
+In early 1898, the AAU sought to balance the newly-formed YMCA basketball leagues by drawing a line between amateur and professional players.
+This came after the 23rd Street YMCA, nicknamed "the Wanderers," won back to back AAU national championships in 1897 and 1898.
+Players on that team, including Sandy Shields and John Wendelken were the sport's first true stars and by 1898 were essentially professionals.
+So, the AAU, having only been formed ten years prior, placed restrictions barring professionals from the league.
+This put many players out of their jobs and caused outrage in the growing basketball community.